snakemake/snakemake/docs/executing/caching.rst

 Also note that Snakemake will store everything in the cache as readable and writeable for all users on the system.
 Hence, caching is not intended for private data, just for steps that deal with publicly available resources.

+Finally, be aware that the implementation has to be considered **experimental** until this note is removed.